 Algoma has assessed that vulnerable families have not incurred any income losses due to the measures implemented to eliminate forced labour or child labour risks.
 This determination is based on the fact that no specific actions have been necessary in this area.
-We believe this is indicative of the effectiveness of our initiatives in safeguarding against such risks and the processes in place to monitor suppliers operating in countries where the risk of forced labour or child labour is higher.
+We believe this is indicative of the effectiveness of our initiatives in safeguarding against such risks and the processes in place to monitor suppliers operating in countries where the risk of forced labour or child labour or child labour or child labour or child labour is higher.